- Home

 Dallas-Fort Worth MSA 2020 Real Gross Domestic Product (GDP)

-- In 2020, Dallas-Fort Worth-Arlington real GDP fell 2.2 percent; the 2019-2020 U.S. metropolitan portion change was -3.5 percent.
-The 2010-2020 compound annual growth rate for Dallas-Fort Worth-Arlington real GDP was 3.1 percent; the compound annual growth rate for the U.S. metropolitan portion was 1.6 percent.
+- In 2021, Dallas-Fort Worth-Arlington real GDP grew 6.9 percent; the 2020-2021 U.S. metropolitan portion change was 6.2 percent.
+The 2011-2021 compound annual growth rate for Dallas-Fort Worth-Arlington real GDP was 3.5 percent; the compound annual growth rate for the U.S. metropolitan portion was 2.2 percent.

 Dallas-Fort Worth MSA Consumer Price Index

-Source: US Bureau of Labor Statistics, March 2022; Preliminary values not seasonally adjusted; half year numbers
+Source: US Bureau of Labor Statistics, February 2023; Preliminary values not seasonally adjusted; half year numbers

-Median Sale Price of Existing Single-Family Homes - Q4 2021
+Median Sale Price of Existing Single-Family Homes – Q4 2022

-Source: National Association of Realtors, March 22.
+Source: National Association of Realtors, February 2023

-- The National Association of Realtors (NAR) Quarterly Metropolitan Median Area Prices and Affordability Report provides a measure of the median selling prices for existing single-family homes and condos by metropolitan area.
+- The National Association of Realtors (NAR) Quarterly Metropolitan Median Area Prices and Affordability Report provides a measure of the median selling prices for existing single-family homes and condos by metropolitan area

-- For more information go to the "Metropolitan Median Area Prices and Affordability" web page of NAR.
+- For more information go to the "Metropolitan Median Area Prices and Affordability" web page of NAR

 Source: Federal Housing Finance Agency,